A new space for chamber music in the Southern Alps

 NZ

-From 2002 to mid-2017, as a founding member and violinist of NZTrio, Justine performed throughout New Zealand, Australia, Asia, South America, the USA, Europe and Scandinavia.
-During this time, the group’s commitment and passion for promoting New Zealand music saw the commissioning and performing of close to 40 works from New Zealand composers, proudly showcasing these compositions within the trio’s diverse programmes on the national and global stage.
+• From 2002 to mid-2017, as a founding member and violinist of NZTrio, Justine performed throughout Aotearoa New Zealand, Australia, Asia, South America, the USA, Europe and Scandinavia.
+The group's commitment to New Zealand music saw the commissioning, premiering and continued championing of close to 40 works from New Zealand composers during this period — a legacy the ensemble has continued to build significantly since.
+NZTrio were honoured with a KBB Music/CANZ citation in 2012 and the Lilburn Trust Citation in 2017 for outstanding services to New Zealand music, recognition that reflects an ongoing story of excellence and advocacy.

 Thank you to our supporters